 Different departments within a company view the accuracy of the inventory differently.
 The manufacturing department views accuracy in terms of the count.
 When it counts the items in the warehouse, it believes that is only accurate when the total counted equals the total expected.

-The planning department have a different view on accuracy.
-They do not look at the accuracy to be one hundred percent, but to be within a tolerance that has been decided.
-So therefore, a part that is low cost may have an accuracy tolerance, which is ten percent, so if the expected count is 1000, and the tolerance is ten percent, a physical count of 930 is acceptable, and according to the planning department, it is accurate.
+The planning department has a different view on accuracy.
+They do not look at the accuracy to be one hundred percent but to be within a tolerance that has been decided.
+So, therefore, a part that is low cost may have an accuracy tolerance, which is ten percent, so if the expected count is 1000, and the tolerance is ten percent, a physical count of 930 is acceptable, and according to the planning department, it is accurate.
 This tolerance may be significantly reduced when considering parts that are expensive.

 The tolerance for a part that costs $10,000 may only be two percent.

-The accounting department have another take on what is inventory accuracy.
-The accountants do not look at accuracy in terms of counts, but in dollar values.
+The accounting department has another take on what is inventory accuracy.
+The accountants do not look at accuracy in terms of counts but in dollar values.
 The accuracy they look for is the accuracy of the dollar amount of parts in the warehouse.
 Therefore, if the accounting department was expecting a warehouse value of $150,000 and the value was within a few dollars, then the accountants would say that the inventory was accurate.
-This may not however be the case as far as physical items.
+This may not, however, be the case as far as physical items.
 Some parts may have significant shortages, while others may have some overstock.

 The accounting department sees these as netting themselves out, to produce an accurate overall figure.

 In a normal warehouse, there are parts that have tolerances within which the inventory level can exist, and still be accurate.
 However, a warehouse manager will not know exactly which parts have an accurate count, at any given time.
 The same holds true for the accounting department's method of inventory accuracy, where they are not concerned with the inventory levels, only the dollar accuracy.